ghc/ghc/docs/users_guide/ghci.rst

     Sets the string to be used as the continuation prompt (used when using the :ghci-cmd:`:{` command) in GHCi.

-.. ghci-cmd:: :set prompt-function; <prompt-function>
+.. ghci-cmd:: :set prompt-function; ⟨prompt-function⟩

     .. index::
        single: GHCi prompt function; setting